ducpham131/Inventory-Balancing/README.md

 ### Step 17: Draw plots
 Now we have enough tools to transfer products between stores.
 However, it is difficult to decide which stores to transfer products to, how many products to transfer, and the priority order of stores for distribution.
 Because the source of transferable products and the resources used to move goods are limited, priority should be given to filling stores with good sales performance within the system.
 To solve this problem, I use plots to quickly make decisions about moving products between stores.

 I use a heatmap to represent the transfer quantities between stores.
-In this plot, I can quickly decide which transfer pairs will be optimal based on the total quantity for each transfer.
->For example, for the receiving store DNA, I can choose the HCM or VTB store to transfer goods from, instead of other stores with lower efficiency.
-Additionally, I can identify stores that have a large number of transferable products, which means these stores are holding more inventory than others.
 ```c
 send_receive = transfer(send_stores, receive_stores)